 We snaked down the black ribbon of road cutting through sandy rocks and glittering blue water.
 There was even a little fjord…in Egypt!

-It would have been beautifully relaxing if we hadn’t had to stop every ten minutes for another check.
+It would have been beautifully relaxing if we hadn’t had to stop every ten minutes for another security check.
 To ensure the area remains safe for tourists, the government has set up many roadblocks along this stretch of highway.

-TOP TIP: Keep your passport out for the many roadblocks you will be passing through
+TOP TIP: Keep your passport out for the many roadblocks you will be passing through.

 After around 30 minutes of driving, we pulled into Aqua Sun, a beach camp similar to many others we had passed.
 Dotting this coast, these beach camps are the standard tourist offering, apart from one huge, unfinished resort.
 Most have some huts, a few more substantial cottages/chalets and some communal buildings.